AgenaTrader/AgenaScript-documentation/sources/handling_bars_and_instruments.md

 ```

 ### More Information
+Be aware this function compares prices based on TickSize.
+If the ticksize of your instrument is 0.01 these prices will be rounded and compared.
+If you want regular comparation of two numbers, you should use  operator greater than (>) and smaller than (<).

 If the tick size is 0,00001 – as it usually is with FX values – then the following will be displayed:

 Compare(2, 1.99999) a 1, meaning 2 is bigger than 1.99999